 Rafael Payare has been Chief Conductor of the Ulster Orchestra since September 2014 and Principal Conductor of the Castleton Festival in Virginia (succeeding the late Lorin Maazel) since July 2015.
+In 2016, the Ulster Orchestra cemented its relationship with Maestro Payare by appointing him Music Director.

 Developing into one of the most sought after young conductors, he has made recent debuts with the Vienna Philharmonic, Munich Philharmonic, London Symphony and the Chicago Symphony at the Ravinia Festival.
 Other highlights have included the City of Birmingham Symphony, Rotterdam Philharmonic, Seoul Philharmonic, Oslo Philharmonic, Gothenburg Symphony and the Los Angeles and Royal Stockholm Philharmonic orchestras.
 14-15 also saw his acclaimed opera debut conducting Madame Butterfly at the Royal Swedish Opera in Stockholm.
 He has enjoyed collaborations with soloists including Jean-Yves Thibaudet, Nikolai Lugansky, Alisa Weilerstein, Elisabeth Leonskaja, Sergey Khachatryan, Jonathan Biss and Alexander Melnikov.